 Allostatic load.
 This is a fancy term for the physiological wear and tear on the body as a result of chronic stress.
 Resilient individuals are able to manage despite high allostatic load, but at some point, everyone’s capacity to cope breaks down.
 We know that childhood trauma can impact gene expression and affect the brain’s systems that control reactions to stress and information processing.
 Such biological changes can greatly impact our capacity to cope and be resilient, reminding us that much of the responsibility for successful human development rests on the shoulders of policy makers, not on teaching individual children or their families to be resilient.

 Too much resilience?
 Yes, even when it comes to resilience there is such a thing as too much of a good thing.
 Overemphasis on resilience runs the risk of making us unnecessarily tolerant of unpleasant or counterproductive circumstances.
-At a personal level, too much resilience can be part of staying in an abusive relationship, for example.
+At a personal level, too much resilience can encourage individuals to acquiesce to support a status quo, instead of focusing on organizational or systemic issues.
 In the workplace, people can actually be too resilient for their own good and tolerate poor working conditions.
 And at a societal level, resilience may serve to help individuals escape from systemic inequalities but will do little to change the big picture.

 We develop resilience through hardship.
 We all face hardships in our lives, and as Seneca said more than 2000 years ago, “difficulties strengthen the mind, as labor does the body.”
 Let’s just watch out for the downside.